-WORCESTER Wolves needed a desperate late comeback in order to stay in contention with their British Basketball League play-off quarter-final opponents as they drew 80-80 with Cheshire Jets at the University of Worcester.
+WORCESTER Wolves needed a desperate late comeback in order to stay in contention with their British Basketball League play-off quarter-final opponents as they drew 80-80 with Cheshire Jets at the

 A packed crowd saw the Wolves roar back from a 74-61 deficit with just six minutes remaining, to leave the tie all-square going into the second leg.

 A 12-3 start to the game from the Jets put them into the driving seat mid-way through the opening quarter, before five straight points from Carlos Fernandez got Wolves right back into the game.

 The Jets once more opened up a double-digit lead at 10-20, but a three-pointer from Arnas Kazlauskas helped Worcester cut the deficit to just five points as the first quarter came to an end with